-In addition, we anticipate that we can maintain and improve the positive trend seen in our German outsourcing business during the previous year and in our Dutch cloud services business.
+In addition, we anticipate being able to maintain and improve the positive trend seen in our German outsourcing business during the previous year and in our Dutch cloud services business.

 Aareon anticipates a marked overall increase in sales revenue and profits for 2018.
-Aareon's contribution to consolidated operating profit is anticipated between $\in$ 37 million and $\in$ 38 million (previously: around $\in$ 40 million), due to nonrecurring cost increases incurred with a major project as well as delays with another project, which are unlikely to be recovered during the course of this year, on account of the high workload.
+Aareon's contribution to consolidated operating profit is anticipated between $\in$ 37 million and $\in$ 38 million (originally: around $\in$ 40 million), due to non-recurring cost increases incurred with a major project as well as delays with another project.
+These costs are unlikely to be recovered during the course of this year, on account of the high workload.